emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️
 1. Uses custom version of vidstack player (on primary). 🟡
 1. Has watch parties, but its just screen sharing plugin that doesn't work well. 🟡

 ***
-## Asgard Stream
-### Score: 16/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Auto-switches through all its (non-embed, Asgard Player) sources if they fail. ✔️
-1. Site does have episode auto-next on some servers. 🟡
-1. UI is very nice, feels modern and unique, one of the best. ✔️
-1. Site has watch lists, and you can login to sync them across devices. ✔️
-1. Site has good sorting options, franchise collections, and a AI recommendation bot. ✔️
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player (Asgard Player). ✔️
-1. Site does not have watch parties. ❌

-***
 ## NetPlay